jxhnthan/NUS-PL4226-Submission/README.md

 2. Copy the downloaded spreadsheets to your desktop
 3. Run the source code in R (remember to set the correct working directory!)

+<b>IMPORTANT!</b>
+InfluenceR package runs into errors with igraph so remember to detach it once the key-player analysis has been conducted.

 Live presentation slides can be accessed via this link: https://tinyurl.com/PL4246-Johnathan

 Last Updated: 17 October 2022